gabindu/git-intro/git-intro-slides.md

 ### Setting up a "remote"

-1. Create repository (or "project") on the GitLab/GitHub/BitBucket website (for now: no .gitignore, no README, and no license)
+1. Create an empty repository (or "project") on the GitLab/GitHub/BitBucket website (for now: no .gitignore, no README, and no license)
 2. The website should show you instructions on what to do next, but if you already have the files and a git repository on your computer, it is simply: